-Walking is a free, easy, and effective way to get your daily exercise.
+Walking is the most recommended form of cardio exercise because it’s great for your physical health, but also your mental health and fitness as well!
+Walking is a free, easy, and effective way to get your recommended daily exercise.
 It’s not just for general health and fitness – walking has a ton of other important benefits for your entire body.
-Daily walks can boost your health, reduce excess weight, and invigorate your mind.
+Daily walks can boost your health, reduce excess weight, and make you feel happier.
 Walking is also a great way to get outside, find companionship, relax in nature, and restore and rejuvenate both your body and mind.

 Whether you need more motivation to take your daily walk or whether you’re thinking of starting a walking routine, knowing the benefits of walking can help you stick to your plan and walk even further.